CS-433/ml-project-2-betterthanpoli/README.md

 - **Application Execution**:

-  Launch the Flask application by running the command python *app.py* in your terminal or command prompt.
+  Launch the Flask application by running the file *app.py* in your terminal or command prompt.
 Once the application starts, it will be accessible through a web browser.

 - **Chatbot Interaction**: